TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

     > ./darknet detector test yolov3_time_covers/time.data yolov3_time_covers/time.cfg yolov3_time_covers/backup/time_1800.weights batch yolov3_time_covers/frames_in/ yolov3_time_covers/frames_out/ >./results.txt

 This may take several minutes to complete.
-When this command has completed, the `frames_out` directory will be filled with copies of the frame images with the Time Magazine covers detected and marked.
+When this command has completed, the `frames_out` directory will be filled with copies of the video frame images with the Time Magazine covers detected and marked.

-Now all that remains is to build another video, `output_video.mp4`, with the images in frames_out directory.
-In order to do this, switch back to the `yolov3_time_covers directory`.
+Now all that remains is to build another video, `output_video.mp4`, with the images in `frames_out` directory.
+In order to do this, switch back to the `yolov3_time_covers` directory.

     > cd yolov3_time_covers